 And, rather than preventing the saving of the material, we encourage it through a “Print chapter” option on most zyBooks (except those from other publishers).
 Of course, such a saved chapter is static, but may still be useful to refer back to.

 We note all the above because instructors sometimes indicate they didn’t realize that our pricing is so student-friendly.

 Why do you charge?

-Many free resources exist today, such as free online books on python, free C++ tutorials, etc. However, they simply are not comparable with a zyBook.
+Many free resources exist today, such as free online books on python, free C++ tutorials, etc. However, they simply are not comparable to a zyBook.
 Most free items:

 - Are created via a one-time effort (like due to a grant).
-That typically yields an old-paradigm textbook or videos; interactivity is minimal.
+That typically yields an old-paradigm textbook or video; interactivity, at best, is minimal.
 Improvements don’t come regularly, if at all.
 Maintenance is neglected.
-The web is littered with free material that is outdated and mostly unused.
+The web is littered with free material that is outdated and mostly unused;

 Modern learning material should use the web’s capabilities: animations, learning questions, embedded coding windows, algorithmically-generated problems, auto-grading, configurability by instructors, activity recording, and more.
 No free platform provides all that.
 And maintaining such material is hard.
 The web is filled with outdated items like Java applets and Flash animations; without a current revenue stream, the makers can’t afford to update those items.

 Eventually, organizations that provide free products have to find *some* funding.
 Grants dry up.
 Some companies use alternatives, like ads, up-selling to students, or selling student info to others.
 These alternatives are not usually in the student’s best interests.
 And some companies just start charging students.
 We're just up front about that, charging a price as low as we can while enabling a high-quality, sustainable, scalable endeavor.